danish160/PowerBI-Embed-Angular/TOKEN_CACHING_GUIDE.md

 # Power BI Token Caching Strategy

+## ⚠️ Current Status

+**Token caching is currently DISABLED** for debugging purposes.
+The implementation is present in `be-node/server.js` but commented out.

+To enable caching, search for "Token caching logic" in `be-node/server.js` and uncomment the relevant sections.

 ## Overview

-This application implements **server-side token caching** for Azure AD tokens to optimize performance and reduce API calls to Microsoft Azure AD.
+This document explains the **server-side token caching** implementation for Azure AD tokens, which can optimize performance and reduce API calls to Microsoft Azure AD when enabled.

 ## 🔐 Security Architecture